yashlondhe90960/6Companies30Days/README.md

 # 6Companies30Days
-This is the repository to update my learnings by solving questions
+This is the repository to update my learnings by solving questions of DSA in Java for 30 days